secured lock Secured with SHA-256 Encryption

 Offline: When you are driving for personal use, you are expected to use your auto insurance policy

-Online with no ride request: The most tricky scenario is when you are online and yet to receive a pick-up request.
+Online with no ride request: The most tricky scenario is when you are online and have yet to receive a pick-up request.
 In this case, you are not covered under your policy as you are driving for the ridesharing company.
 In this case, you need a ‘gap insurance’ – called Ridesharing Insurance.

 E.g., in case of Uber, it provides $1,000,000 liability coverage, $1,000,000 bodily injury protection, and contingent collision & comprehensive coverage with $1,000 deductible.
 The deductible portion can vary between platforms.